 Ditto with Wuthering Heights and Great Expectations.
 I just could not get into those.
 Sorry.
 I know they’re favorites of literary geniuses and other readers.

 But my list of favorite classics is pretty long, and I almost never get to talk about them on the blog because there are so many amazing books coming out every week, I can’t even keep up with those.
-So today, as … Continue reading →
+So … Continue reading →

 Some Notes on What Happens in Go Set a Watchman by Harper Lee